chef/chef-web-docs/chef_master/source/config_rb_delivery.rst

 ``delivery['proxy']['host']``
     The hostname to your proxy server such as ``foo.bar.com`` or ``192.168.1.10``.

 ``delivery['proxy']['port']``
     The port to connect on.
 This will be used for all connections (http and https).

 ``delivery['proxy']['user']``
+  Optional authentication user name when contacting the proxy server.

 ``delivery['proxy']['password']``
-    Optional authentication options when contacting the proxy server.
+    Optional authentication password when contacting the proxy server.

 ``delivery['proxy']['no_proxy']``
     A list of hostnames that are blacklisted from using the proxy.
 Chef Automate will attempt to connect directly to these hosts.
 By default, this is set to ``["localhost", "127.0.0.1"]``.